 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.

 Table of Contents

 - Route: Circular

 - Hiking season: September to mid-June

 - Hiking with dogs: You can hike with dogs, but there are no natural water sources, so bring extra water for them.
-There is a short stretch with pine forest, though there were no pine processionary caterpillars or nests in the trees last time I went there in spring 2021.
+There is a short stretch of pine forest, though there were no pine processionary caterpillars or nests in the trees the last time I went there in the spring of 2021.
 The pines seemed to be harmed by foraging from previous years, so they might come back once the trees recover.
 There is a way to dodge the pines, though by turning back on the track before the pine forest on the way back, so if you see signs of nests when hiking between January and summer, you can make your way safely to the track and follow it back to the car.

 How to get to Pico Chamizo

 The hike to Pico Chamizo starts at Mirador del Alto de Hondodero.
 You can plot this straight into your GPS.
 If not, there are signs to the viewpoint from the village of Villanueva del Rosario.

 Coming from Malaga, you turn right just before a bridge that takes you into the village.
 Follow this road straight up, it will eventually turn into a dirt track that you need to follow until the end.
 Park at the viewpoint and follow the hiking signs just beside the deck.

 Without a car, you’ll need to hike from Villanueva del Rosario to the viewpoint which can add an additional 3 hours to your trek.